morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 AliExpress - [AliExpress has many links to adapters based on the rt5370 chipset](https://www.aliexpress.com/wholesale?catId=0&initiative_id=AS_20211217111156&origin=y&SearchText=rt5370+usb+wifi+adapter)

 Note: The above link will show many adapters.
 Ensure you check to make sure the adapter is based on the rt5370 chipset.
-Use caution as there are likely a lot of poor quality adapters in the list.
+Read the reviews.
+Use caution as there may be some quality adapters in the list.

 -----